AlmogShor/backupEx2_v3/README.md

 Click Code (Green Button) -> Click Download ZIP -> Choose Extract to Folder in Zip
 ```

+## Introduction
-## This is our third project in the OOP course.
+This is our third project in the OOP course.
 In this project we worked with threads.